JitterCompany/bootloader-stm32l-rust/docs/setup-yubikey.md

-# How to generate a private key ind import it into a set of yubikeys for code signing
+# How to generate a private key and import it into a set of yubikeys for code signing

 Note that you may want to configure a PIN+PUK on the yubikey for enhanced security, as well as a management key to prevent unauthorized